-If an individual believes that NSW Treasury is taking an unreasonable amount of time to respond to an application, they have the right to seek an Internal Review.
+If an individual believes that NSW Treasury is taking an unreasonable amount of time to respond to an access application, they have the right to seek an Internal Review.

 Before seeking an Internal Review, we encourage individuals to first contact NSW Treasury to request provision of an update or timeframe.
-Alternatively, should you have any concerns or wish to raise any issues on an informal basis, please contact the privacy coordinator on the contact details below.
+Alternatively, should you have any concerns or wish to raise any issues on an informal basis, please contact the Privacy Coordinator governance@treasury.nsw.gov.au.

-NSW Treasury encourages staff wanting to access or amend their own personal or health information to use the available self-service platforms or contact HR Division.
+NSW Treasury encourages staff wanting to access or amend their own personal or health information to use the available self-service platforms or contact the HR Division.